fabiowq/findsum/README.md

 [1,2,3,4,5,27,31,55]      88                   true
 [57,5,1,2,8,13]           63                   true

-Running it:
+Run it using one of below commands:
 `mvn spring-boot:run` or
 `jar -jar java -jar target/findsum-0.0.1-SNAPSHOT.jar`